 As an open-source programming language, there are several ways you can get started with CSML, either by compiling the sources yourself, using Docker, or using CSML Studio, a free online development environment provided by Clevy.io.

-The easiest way to create CSML Chatbots is by using the free online development Studio available at https://studio.csml.dev.
-No dependencies, no installation required: to get started, simply create a free account and head to the Studio documentation to create your first bot!
+The easiest way to create CSML Chatbots is by using the free online development playground available at https://play.csml.dev.
+No dependencies, no installation, no signup required!

 CSML Studio includes everything you need to create, develop and maintain your chatbots.
 You get a code editor and test chatbox, built-in services to author functions and install custom or managed integrations, deploy to many different communication channels including Messenger, Workplace Chat, Microsoft Teams, Slack, Whatsapp... and monitor the usage with custom analytics.